arl4223/dotfiles/README.md

 dotfiles
 ========

-This repository will be my centrilized place for my dotfiles.
+This repository will be my centralized place for my dotfiles.

 Most of this files are copied from other guys and gals.